 With overall responsibility for the day to day running of the museum, Dawn brings a new dimension utilising knowledge, skills and experience in financial and general management.
 This has been gained from a lengthy period with Natwest followed by a career in the pharmaceutical industry.

 Initially engaged on a temporary basis, Dawn quickly became drawn by the magnetic attractiveness of the collection and the history behind it.
-In particular, she researched the history of chronometers and the original creator, John Harris, which now forms part of group tours.
+In particular, she researched the history of chronometers and the original creator, John Harrison, which now forms part of group tours.

 Dawn has also been responsible for introducing a pilot scheme which uses the collection the educate children of primary school age, covering time-telling and improving numeracy skills.